EBISPOT/EJP-Ontology/README.md

 An ontological model for describing resources for  Rare Diseases central registry including registries, biobanks, research infrastructures, genomes-phenome repositories, method standards, etc.

 ## Goal
-To build core schema and ontological model for the central registry - catalog
+To build core schema and ontological model for the Rare Diseases central registry - catalog

 ## Dependencies
 Types of resources that will be findable in the catalog include Orphanet, BBMRI, and Bio.tools.